Mindfulness Course in Singapore

 - The Tyranny of the Should

-- This distorted thinking pattern is also referred to as imperative thinking.
-This occurs when you fixate on how you think a person or situation should or shouldn’t be, rather than how they or it is in actuality.
-This is another example where our assumptions about a situation are not helpful.
+- This distorted thinking pattern is imperative thinking.
+It occurs when you fixate on how you think a person or situation should or should not be, rather than reality.
+It is another example where our assumptions about a situation are not helpful.

 - Mental Modes